8randon/Arrcus_Assignment/README.md

 User Note:

-When running Insert, user will be asked whether they want to run in Update or Intert Mode.
+When running Insert, user will be asked whether they want to run in Update or Insert Mode.
   - In Update Mode, all collisions are overwritten.
   - In Insert Mode, user is asked if they want to overwrite a collision if one occurs.